mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I didn't like that they had gone beyond the scope of the rebrand, but I reasoned that they were doing quality work, and I'd probably work with them in the future anyway, so why not do it.

-## Work slows down
+## The two-month holiday slowdown

-Starting in December, WebAgency slowed down.
+Starting in December, WebAgency's work slowed down.
 A lot.

 They stopped scheduling calls to review work with me.
-They occasionally shared updates with me over email, but when I left comments on their designs, they unacknowledged for weeks.
+They occasionally shared updates over email, but comments I left on their designs sat ignored for weeks.

 At the time, I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

 The slow pace continued into January.
 And not only was the pace slow, the quality of the work degraded.

-When the project started, I'd give them feedback on the designs, and they'd integrate my feedback.
-But now, when I'd give them a note about how there's not enough contrast between a text field and a background color, it took three back-and-forths before they understood what I was saying.
+When the project started, we communicated effectively.
+I'd give them feedback on the designs, and they'd integrate my feedback.
+But now, when I'd mention something like insufficient contrast between a text field and its surrounding color, it took three back-and-forths before they understood what I was saying.

 ## "I don't know when we'll have the hours to finish"